 Synonyms of Hidradenitis Suppurativa also known as, acne conglobata, acne inversa, apocrine acne, Fox-den disease,

 This disease occurs from puberty to young adulthood.
-The overall prevalence is around 1%.
+The overall prevalence is around 1% to 4% of population.
 The ratio of women to men is 3: 1.

 Smoking and obesity are risk factors for this disease .
 This disease is also often preceded by trauma or microtrauma, for example a lot of sweat, use of deodorant or clipped armpit hair .